root-project/root/README/ReleaseNotes/v616/index.md

 ## Math Libraries

+  - The built-in VDT library version has been changed from v0.4.1 to v0.4.2

 ### VecOps
   - Add `All` helper: return true if all of the elements equate to true, return false otherwise.
   - Add `Any` helper: return true if any of the elements equates to true, return false otherwise.